jefferyjohn/hci4800/milestone3.md

 Many of our top ideas were chosen once we agreed on an assumption about how we want to implement our prototypes: aside from the instructor view of what's being projected on screen, there is a separate student interface which students can see on their local machine.

 To summarize our reasoning, we concluded that allowing students to interact with something on their local machines would provide more meaningful interactions through the affordances we could include and, in the case of accessibility ideas, it was necessary to provide a student interface to solve this problem.
 This also allows us to follow a key design principle we had not mentioned in Milestone 2: keep users in control.

-Having said that, here our top ideas for our user stories.
+Since we put a lot of detail and effort into our low-fidelity mockups, the design changes we made for the high-fidelity mockup has little to do with the actual design of the application.
+Instead, the application was simply cleaned up and make more consistent with the other wireframes we have.
+We also provided notes to specify what each wireframe in the mockup is representing.
 ### Flag Commands

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FCSHkSKd5450K7fMmgOITnv%2FUGAHacks-Preliminary-Designs%3Fnode-id%3D254%253A1440" allowfullscreen></iframe>